Victoria Woodards: Racism

 During a November 2023 city council meeting, several callers spewed racial, anti semitic slurs during the public comment period.
 One caller hurled the N-world at the mayor, she then proceeded to de-escalate the situation by acknowledging the caller for his question and informing him that his microphone would be muted.
 The council took a brief recess and later voted to forgo the second half of the public comment.

 Involvement during mayoral terms outside of Tacoma

 As Tacoma Mayor, Woodards, was involved with urban leadership at the local and national level.
 In 2022, Woodards was elected President of the National League of Cities.
 The National League of Cities (NLC) is an organization of city, town and village leaders.

 Although her term was one year as president of the NLC, Woodards continued with her local leadership in the city of Tacoma.
 Woodards created the first Youth Commission for Tacoma and expanded Student Government Day.

 In June 2024, Woodards travelled to China for a sisters city summit organized by the Chinese People's Association for Friendship with Foreign Countries.
+During a May 2025 trip to China, she toured a Comac facility in Shanghai and praised the Chinese government for "safeguarding" religious liberty.